 Each year, the Vermont Department of Health, together with the Governor's Council on Physical Fitness and Sports, recognizes Vermont employers which promote a work environment that encourages and enables employees to improve overall health.

-NorthCountry has been selected to receive the 2016 Governor's Excellence in Worksite Wellness Award!
+NorthCountry has been selected to receive the 2019 Governor's Excellence in Worksite Wellness Award!
 We are very excited, as this will be our third year in a row receiving this award!
 We have been working very hard to promote wellness within our workplace to keep our staff happy and healthy.

 Best Places to Work in Vermont

-NorthCountry was recently named as one of the 2017 Best Places to Work in Vermont!
-The eleventh annual list was created by Vermont Business Magazine, the Vermont Chamber of Commerce, the Vermont Department of Economic Development, the Vermont Department of Labor, the Society for Human Resource Management (SHRM) - Vermont State Council and Best Companies Group.
+NorthCountry was recently named as one of the 2019 Best Places to Work in Vermont!
+The annual list is created by Vermont Business Magazine, the Vermont Department of Commerce and Community Development, the Vermont Department of Labor, the Society for Human Resource Management (SHRM) - Vermont State Council and Best Companies Group.

 The statewide survey and awards program is designed to identify, recognize, and honor the best places of employment in Vermont, benefiting the state's economy, its workforce, and businesses.
-The 2017 Best Places to Work in Vermont list is made up of companies ranked into small to medium and large employer categories.
+The 2019 Best Places to Work in Vermont list is made up of companies ranked into small to medium and large employer categories.
 NorthCountry is proud and honored to announce we ranked #3 in the medium category for the second year in a row!